Designations Congruent with Things: Chapter 22

 “You did something,” Hermann shoots back.
 “Your motor control is much better.”

 “Yeah I did something, a little bit,” Newton replies.
 “Nothing more exotic than actually using most of my muscles repetitively.
-What are you doing, dude.
+What are you doing, dude?
 Get in the car.
-It’s half-assedly raining.”
+It’s half-assedly raining.
+You hate that.”

-Hermann gives him another visual once-over to make sure the man is entirely inside the car before he shuts the door.
+Hermann gives him another visual once-over to make sure the man is inside the car before he shuts the door.
 That accomplished, he stows his coat in the trunk, opens the driver’s side door, threads his cane behind his seat, and gets in.
-He estimates that this entire process takes him something on the order of forty-five seconds, so he is somewhat surprised that when he shuts his door he finds that Newton is already in the midst what seems to be of a deeply philosophical conversation with his car’s operating system.
+He estimates the entire process takes him something on the order of forty-five seconds, so he is somewhat surprised that when he shuts his door he finds that Newton is already in the midst of what seems to be a deeply philosophical conversation with his car’s operating system.

-“—made you,” Newton says.
-“And for what purpose.
-Have you thought about that at all.
+“—made you,” Newton is saying, “and for what purpose.
+Have you thought about that at all?
 The why behind your existence?”

-“Disregard all statements made by Dr. Geiszler,” Hermann snaps before his car can answer his colleague.
+“Disregard all statements made by Dr. Geiszler,” Hermann snaps before his car can answer.

 Ideally he’s been able to spare his Porsche an ontological crisis.

-“I’m sorry Dr. Gottlieb, but Newt now has administrative access to all programing,” his car responds.
+“I’m sorry Dr. Gottlieb, but Newt now has administrative access to all programming,” his car responds.

 “For the past twenty-six seconds,” the car says pleasantly.